Applehand/Pass-py/README.md

 # Passpy

-Passpy is a simple and secure CLI tool for managing passwords.
-It allows you to add, retrieve, update, and delete passwords associated with your various accounts.
+Passpy is a lightweight command-line interface (CLI) tool for securely storing, retrieving, updating, and managing passwords.
+It uses AES encryption to protect passwords, storing them in a SQLite database.

 ## Installation